Skip to main content

 How do I check if my car is under recall?

-Use your 17-character Vehicle Identification Number (VIN) at nhtsa.gov/recalls — it shows every active recall tied to your specific vehicle.
+Use our free VIN lookup tool — enter your 17-character Vehicle Identification Number (VIN) to identify your manufacturer and see every recall on file for it.
+For a VIN-exact match, also check nhtsa.gov/recalls.
 You can also browse recalls here by manufacturer or NHTSA ID.

 Where does this recall data come from?